HerrMotz/bachelor-thesis/publication/main.typ

 - go ahead in presenting your developments in more detail ]

+== Approach and Considerations

+The goal of this work is to create two mostly separate programs:
++ the _visual query building interface_ (forthon called *frontend*) and
++ the _translator from VGQ to SPARQL_ and vice versa (forthon called *backend*).

+The most important aspects for the choice of software and UX design were usability and maintability.
+The aim is to lay the basis for a software, which can be applied in day-to-day as an "almost-no-code" query builder.
+The development of Query by Graph will be continued in the project _HisQu_ by the #link("https://www.mephisto.uni-jena.de/")[MEPHisto group] funded by #link("https://4memory.de")[NFDI4Memory].
+Therefore, the focus lay on building an extensible, future-proof platform, rather than implementing every thought-of feature.

 == Architecture
+Since SPARQL is mostly used in the context of a web browser, the choice for a web app seemed obvious.
+Now, the backend had to be watertight regarding explainability and traceability.
+There are several good choices, especially functional programming language, but since Rust#footnote[http://www.rust-lang.org] can be compiled to WebAssembly#footnote[http://webassembly.org] and therefore executed natively in a browser, the choice fell well in its favor over a server-client architecture.
+This combination of architectures proves to be robust, quick and still formally precise.

+=== Frontend
+The *frontend* was written using Vite (MIT License), Vue3 (MIT License), ReteJS (MIT License) and TailwindCSS (MIT License).
+Its purpose is to allow
++ the user to build a VQG,
++ searching for items and properties in arbitrary Wikibase instances and
++ display meta-information on items and properties.

+For

 - Web App (Vite+Vue+Rust+ReteJS+TailwindCSS)
 - All mapping algorithms are written in Rust to ensure completeness and speed
 - Integrates fuzzy search using Wikibase APIs (exemplary implementation for Wikidata and FactGrid)

+=== Backend
+- mention which tools I used (spargebra)
+- and how the algorithm comes to its results

+== Feature List
+#todo[Decide on how detailed do I want this to be.]

 == Visual Query Graph-SPARQL Mapping
 Novel to current work: